ALLPix/allpix/README.md

 Then checkout the github version of allpix :
     git clone https://github.com/ALLPix/allpix.git

-By default, Allpix_v1.0 is cloned, to get the latest version, checkout the master branch :
+By default, Allpix_v1.0 is cloned, to get the latest version, checkout the AllPix_v1.1alpha branch :

 	cd allpix
-	git checkout master
+	git checkout  AllPix_v1.1alpha
 	cd ..

 Now create the build and install folder :